MEADOW SWEET GROVE

 The first thing I noticed about this nursery rhyme is that Jack Horner is sitting in the corner; a place usually associated with punishment for a childhood mischief; so from this we may determine that Jack has done something naughty.
 But he does not think he is naughty and in fact evaluates himself as a good boy, by virtue of either the existence of a plum in his pie, or by the fact that he himself has the power to extract it.
 Both seem rather egotistical and out-of-keeping with how children would have been expected to behave in those long, long years past.
 So what has really happened here?

-It seems that there was an abbot in Glastonbury during the time of King Henry VIII who decided to gift twelve manor houses to the King.
-By this he hoped to dissuade the King from his plan to dissolve the Catholic monasteries.
-The impending "Dissolution of the Monasteries" resulted in the terrible disassembly and destruction that we see today when visiting the ruins of these magnificent structures; which aren't actually "ruins" at all, but the result of King Henry the VIII's wilful destruction.
+It seems that there was an abbot in Glastonbury during the time of King Henry VIII who decided he would give twelve manor houses to the King.
+By this he hoped to discourage the King in his plan to dissolve the Catholic monasteries.
+The impending "Dissolution of the Monasteries" resulted in the terrible destruction that we see today when visiting the ruins of these magnificent structures; which aren't actually "ruins" at all, but the result of King Henry the VIII's willful destruction.
 The story goes that Thomas Horner, a steward of the abbot, was sent to London with a Christmas Pie that contained the deeds to the twelve manor houses.
 He "put in his thumb" and extracted the deed to one manor house ... which he kept for himself, and his descendants live in it to this day.
 The alternate story is that he bought the manor house from the King.
 Also quite plausible as, when he delivered the Christmas Pie, he may well have known what the pie contained and asked leave to purchase one of the houses.

 Either way, it would seem that the writer of this rhyme viewed "Jack Horner" as a "naughty boy in the corner" (opportunist), who saw a "plum" (the manor house) ripe for the picking in the pie, and let him self-proclaim himself "a good boy" (deserving) who was justified in enjoying the good things in life.